NorthernMan54/node-red-contrib-homebridge-automation/README.md

 * [X] - Do I need a node that emits events for all homebridge devices?
 * [x] - Sort device drop down listing
 * [x] - Trim Node name to just accessory Name
-* [ ] - Add timestamp to Node msg object
-* [ ] - Documentation - Fix README with latest options
+* [x] - Documentation - Fix README with latest options
 * [ ] - Documentation/Naming - Normalize on Accessory, Service, Event and Characteristic
-* [ ] - Hap-Node-Client is not reentrant, and multiple requests get lost.
+* [x] - Hap-Node-Client is not reentrant, and multiple requests get lost.
 Needs queuing at an instance level.

 ## Dropped items

 * [ ] - Adjust msg.payload to match other homekit / NodeRED integrations
+* [ ] - Add timestamp to Node msg object

 # Installation Steps